 Reaching the headland above Sandy Haven, there’s a campsite which in previous years during August probably was full with families and holiday makers .
 But being it’s 2020 the place is sadly deserted, still closed due to the Covid regulations.
 Walking around the outside of the campsite the path drops onto a cliff backed rocky beach with rock pools which are popular with young explorers.
 However it is eerily quiet, the silence only broken by the sounds of a solitary family at the shoreline, we wondered is this the new normal?

-It was good to at last be back in Pembrokeshire and walking the coastline.
-Particularly after the uncertainty caused by the pandemic, the benefits of walking these coastal paths and countryside to improve physical and mental well-being cannot be overstated.
-On that note and looking forward to better days ahead we returned on country roads via Herbrandston village to Milford Haven.
+It was so good to at last be back in Pembrokeshire and walking the coastline.
+Particularly after the uncertainty caused by the COVID pandemic and the monumental changes to freedoms and lifestyles, the benefits of walking coastal paths and countryside to improve ones physical and mental health well-being cannot be overstated.